-The County Board acted on these recommendations in November 2019 and eliminated bonus density maximums for site plan projects that provide affordable housing or community facilities.
+In November 2019 the County Board eliminated bonus density maximums for site plan projects that provide affordable housing or community facilities.
 The Zoning Ordinance had capped how much additional density a project could gain through special exception site plan review.
 Removing the caps will allow the County to consider bonus density, where appropriate, on a case-by-case basis.
 This approach could in turn yield more opportunities to support housing affordability.

 Plan Lee Highway

 Building on visioning work by the Lee Highway community in 2016, the County is leading a multi-year community planning process that takes a closer look at the long-term goals for this important corridor and its surrounding areas.
 This vision calls for Lee Highway to become a walkable, urban main street with a string of neighborhood activity centers between Rosslyn and East Falls Church, along with new transportation and housing options, better public spaces and more.
 The study area includes properties along the Lee Highway frontage with commercial and multi-family uses, as well as several discrete areas of low-density residential uses.

 Status: In process.
 Community engagement coming in 2020.
 County Board to consider recommendations in 2021.